Putin ties put Germany's ex-chancellor Schröder under pressure | DW | 01.03.2022

 Gerhard Schröder, who works for oil giants Gazprom and Rosneft, has been pressed to disavow the war in Ukraine.
 His silence has caused some of his staff to quit in protest and business partners are distancing themselves.

-Germany's former Chancellor Gerhard Schröder found himself on Tuesday increasingly pressed to distance himself from his close relationships to Russian businesses and leaders following last week's invasion of Ukraine.
+Former German Chancellor Gerhard Schröder found himself on Tuesday increasingly pressed to distance himself from his close relationships to Russian businesses and leaders following Thursday's invasion of Ukraine.

-Schröder is a member of the center-left Social Democrats (SPD), he was the head of Germany's government from 1998 to 2005.
+A member of the center-left Social Democrats (SPD), Schröder was the head of Germany's government from 1998 to 2005.
 Since leaving office, he has parlayed friendships with Moscow's elite, including President Vladimir Putin, into high-profile jobs at Russian oil giants like Gazprom and Rosneft.

-He was also on the board of Nord Stream 2 AG, a pipeline project that would have brought Russian gas into Germany but was blocked by Chancellor Olaf Scholz last week, also a Social Democrat.
+He was also on the board of Nord Stream 2 AG, a pipeline project that would have brought Russian gas into Germany but was blocked last week by Chancellor Olaf Scholz last week, a Social Democrat.

 In the past week, calls have been mounting for Schröder to disavow Putin and the war in Ukraine.
 On Tuesday, all four of his staff members in Germany's parliament, the Bundestag, quit, reportedly over his refusal to do so.

-The news of his staff quiting was followed by several other companies and partners dropping their projects with Schröder.
+The news of his staff's quitting was followed by several other companies and partners dropping their projects with Schröder.

 His former spokesman, Bela Anda, said the pair were stopping their regular podcast.